rabid-dev/padel-counter-info/docs/settings/itag.md

 ![ITagDevice](../assets/itagdevice.png "ITagDevice"){: style="display:block;margin-left:auto;margin-right:auto;width:30%;padding-top:10px;padding-bottom:10px;"}

-Any device with ITAG on their name with a button that is a Bluetooth low energy device will work.
+Any device with ITAG on their name with a button that is a Bluetooth low energy device should work.

+!!! warning
+    I can't guarantee that all ITAG devices will work.

 They're devices that function via bluetooth with low power consumption and they have a button which we will use to increase or decrease the score of each team.